7utkarsh7/TodoList-React/README.md

 # TodoList-React
-Demonstrates a totlist application using ReactJS framework
+Demonstrates a todolist application using ReactJS framework